niolabs/docs/docs/api/conventions.md

 ### Headers

-In your request, you need to include a header with your [basic auth](#basic-auth) or [JWT](#jwt) authentication.
+In your request, you need to include a header with your [Basic Auth](#basic-authentication-basic-auth) and [JWT](#json-web-tokens-jwt) authentication.
 You can add auth to your cURL requests with the `-H` header flag or the `--user` flag followed by a string.
 The following formats will work:

       -H 'authorization: Basic <base 64 encoded username:password>'